Help Make a Difference in Our Community

 Teen Leadership Academy

 The Teen Leadership Academy is designed to provide teens with a greater awareness and understanding between our Department and the citizens we serve.
 The eight week course, held one night a week, will provide insight into the divisions and functions of the department.
-Participants will have the opportunity to participate in roll playing investigations and meet Officers of the Department.
-Participants will graduate the course with an understanding of the operations and resources provided by the Effingham Police Department. for more information, contact Officer Jason Caraway at 217-347-0776.
+Participants will have the opportunity to participate in role-playing investigations and meet Officers of the Department.
+Participants will graduate the course with an understanding of the operations and resources provided by the Effingham Police Department.
+For more information call 217-347-0771.

-If your subdivision is planning a Neighborhood Watch or annual trustee meeting and would like to have an officer give a presentation or answer questions, please give us a call at 217-342-5318.
+If your subdivision is planning a Neighborhood Watch or annual trustee meeting and would like to have an officer give a presentation or answer questions, please give us a call at 217-347-0771.
 We would be more than happy to come out and share crime prevention tips and discuss any crime trends that might be of concern to your area.
-These meetings allow the police department and citizens to work together on neighborhood issues.
+These meetings allow the Police Department and citizens to work together on neighborhood issues.

 This is a great opportunity for young adults to serve their community and "explore" a career in law enforcement.
 The program builds leadership, character, confidence, and discipline.
 Candidates must be between the ages of 14 and 21 to apply.
 For any questions, please contact a Police Explorer Advisor at 217-347-0774.

 Officer Trey Dasenbrock

 The Effingham Police Department has developed an unpaid internship program for students enrolled in criminal justice programs at local universities and colleges.